meteor/examples/cordova/README.md

 Document all the places that the developer needs to change.

 Look for `replace cordova-example` in the code and replace with your values.

+## Scripts to build and submit automatically

+- [Jenkins Job DSL definition](./private/jenkins.groovy): this groovy script can be installed in Jenkins using this [plugin](https://plugins.jenkins.io/job-dsl/).
+- [Build script](./private/native-app/production/build.sh): Build the `.ipa` and `.apk`.
+Inform your credentials in the variables at the top.
+- [Publish Android script](./private/native-app/production/publish-android.sh): Sends to Google Play.
+The first time you need to upload the APK manually, later everything can be done by this script.
+- [Publish iOS script](./private/native-app/production/publish-ios.sh): Sends to App Store.
+Inform your credentials in the variables at the top.